paroi-tech/direct-vuex/README.md

     store.getters.myModule.myGetter;
     store.commit.myModule.myMutation(myPayload);

-Notice: The underlying Vuex store wan be simultaneously used if you wish, through the injected `this.$store` or `store.original`.
+Notice: The underlying Vuex store can be used simultaneously if you wish, through the injected `this.$store` or `store.original`.

 ## Limitations